chrischizinski/chrischizinski.github.io/_posts/2014-06-10-favorite-themes.md

 ---
-title:  "A few of my favorite themes"
-categories:
+layout: post
+description: ""
-  - rstats
+category: rstats
-tags:
+tags: [rstats,ggplot2]
-  - rstats
-  - ggplot2
 ---

+A few of my favorite themes
 ========================================================

 The RMarkdown source to this file can be found [here](\Rmd\2014-06-10-favorite-themes.Rmd)